 “What if she thinks that I don’t like them, or there’s something wrong with them?”

-It always seems easier to simply say yes than to risk offending someone you care about.
+It always seems more natural to say yes than to risk offending someone you care about.
 First of all, there are ways you can decline a free gift without offending, which I’ll discuss below.
 Secondly, should you continue building a pile of things you don’t actually need and weighing down your life all for the sake of being polite?
 I don’t think so.

 It would be a shame if it went to waste.